 - 4 medium-large starchy potatoes (russet potatoes are best!)

-- Peel the potatoes and boil them until they’re soft (better overcook then undercook!).
+- Peel the potatoes and boil them until they’re soft (better overcook than undercook!).

 - Drain the potatoes and let them cool down until cold enough to handle.
-Next you want to mash the potatoes.
+Then mash the potatoes.
 I used a potato ricer for that.

-- For the sauce, I simply mixed together tomato puree, salt, pepper and dried oregano and poured it over the gnocchi in the sauce pan and heated it up.
-I sprinkled vegan parmesan on top and served it with a leafy green salad.
+- For the sauce, I simply mixed the tomato puree, salt, pepper, and dried oregano and poured it over the gnocchi in the saucepan and heated it up.
+I sprinkled fresh oregano and nutritional yeast flakes on top and served it with a leafy green salad.
 Enjoy!